PHACDataHub/privacy_rac_demo/README.md

-# Blawx Privacy Act Rules as Code Demonstration
+# Rules as Code Demonstration: Encoding the Privacy Act in Blawx

 ### [Jason Morris](mailto:jason@lexpedite.ca) - Director of Rules as Code, Public Health Agency of Canada